 Don’t Stifle Spending – Here’s Why

-Cutting spending on marketing is harmful for two reasons:
+Cutting spending on marketing in a recession is harmful for two reasons:

 1) It pulls money out of circulation, lowers your revenue, and further deepens the economic chasm and